When to Stop Using Gauze After Tooth Extraction

 When to Stop Using Gauze After Tooth Extraction?

 You should stop using gauze once the bleeding has stopped or become minimal.
 This usually happens within 24 hours after the extraction.
-However, some oozing of blood may persist for a few days, especially after eating or brushing your teeth.
+Some oozing of blood may persist for a few days, especially after eating or brushing your teeth.
 This is normal and does not require gauze.
 You can rinse your mouth gently with salt water or use a moist cotton swab to clean the area.

 How Long Do You Need to Use Gauze After Tooth Extraction?

-In general, you should keep the gauze on for about 30 to 45 minutes after the procedure, or until the bleeding stops.
+You should keep the gauze on for about 30 to 45 minutes after the procedure, or until the bleeding stops.
 You may need to change the gauze every 10 to 15 minutes if it becomes soaked with blood.

 If the bleeding continues after an hour, you can try applying more pressure with a fresh piece of gauze or a damp tea bag.
 Tea contains tannins that can help constrict blood vessels and reduce bleeding.